joannawojtasz/LoveLetters/README.md

 * Solution: use othe function to restart the game.

 - [x] Several bugs related to typos or errors in JavaScript.

+- [ ] At mobile devices the medium game level does not lock the input field when wrong answear is detected, leading to the game counting down lifes.

 ### Deployment